 Currently, Dr. Thiessen is collaborating with Katherine Whitecloud on a project that is exploring maternal healthcare delivery systems and services across four remote Canadian jurisdictions.
 Specifically this study is focused on integrating Indigenous knowledge, values, teachings, and stories with Western world views, with a particular aim of improving the health of communities by bringing back teachings regarding the ‘Sacred Spirit’ [child] to help prepare community members for ‘life-giving’ across the childbearing continuum (preconception, pregnancy, birth and post-delivery).

 Dr. Roberta Woodgate is a nursing professor at the University of Manitoba.
 She has a cross appointment in pediatrics and child health in the faculty of medicine and a scientist appointment with the Manitoba Institute of Child Health.
-Woodgate is also the Applied Chair in Reproductive, Child and Youth Health Services and Policy Research.
+Woodgate holds a Tier 1 Canada Research Chair Award in Child and Family Engagement in Health Research and Healthcare and was a former Applied Chair in Reproductive, Child and Youth Health Services and Policy Research.

 The goal of Woodgate’s research is to understand and improve the quality of health and health care in children of all ages.